starvagrant/toh/toh.markdown/amousenamedmargot.md

 "Then hurry."
 Mouse replied.

-"I haven't shoppped for women's clothing before."
+"I haven't shopped for women's clothing before."

 "twenty three inch waist, 32B, tee-shirt small."

 Dr. Creed went to the door, and collected himself.
 It was a strange request, but he figured he knew why he was making it.
 If he pretended it made sense to him, perhaps anyone else inside would do the same, provided no one saw him stand in the door.

-When he opened the door, a lone girl was waiting behind a counter with a borde look on her face, a cellphone in her hands, and gum coming out in bubbles from her mouth.
+When he opened the door, a lone girl was waiting behind a counter with a bored look on her face, a cellphone in her hands, and gum coming out in bubbles from her mouth.

-It'd been a long time since he'd seen a girl her age with bubble guum.
+It'd been a long time since he'd seen a girl her age with bubble gum.
 He had memories of gum chewers being his worst students, though he realized he needn't worry about this sort of thing.

 He knew he shouldn't linger and stare, tempting as it was.
 Getting through this with some dignity required a cool demeanor.
 So he walked straight up and said the only thing he could think of."